AntonioPrimera/bapi/readme.md

 5. create notifications for all users who follow the thread (BAPI: NotifyThreadFollowersBapi)

 Of course this is just to exemplify how you could split your business logic into BAPIs.
-You can also implement such a functionality in other ways, with or witout BAPIs.
+You can also implement such a functionality in other ways, with or without BAPIs.

-##Usage
+## Usage

-###Installation
+### Installation

 Import the bapi package through composer: